Prolitec/cognitive-toolkit-docs/articles/Speech/troubleshooting.md

 ```
 ---

-2. If you are using Speech Client Libraries, put the same subscription key into your application as used in step 1.
+2. Make sure that you use the same subscription key in your application or in the REST reqeust as that is used in step 1.

-3. If you are using REST API, run the following command to make a POST request to the service.
-Note to replace `YOUR_AUDIO_FILE` with the path to a prerecorded audio file, and `YOUR_ACCESS_TOKEN` with the access toek returned in step 1.
-The expected result is a response message from the service.
-If you still receive HTTP 403 error, please double-check the access token is not expired.
+3. If you use authorization token for authentication, verfiy that the token is still valid.
+Run the following command to make a POST request to the service, and expect a response message from the service.
+If you still receive HTTP 403 error, please double-check the access token is set correctly and not expired.

 > [!IMPORTANT]
 > The token has an expiry of 10 minutes.

+> [!NOTE]
+> Replace `YOUR_AUDIO_FILE` with the path to your prerecorded audio file, and `YOUR_ACCESS_TOKEN` with the authorization token returned in the previous step.

 # [Powershell](#tab/Powershell)